gearnoodle/manual/shame.md

 I wonder what will be the next shameful challenge?
 The step needs to be small enough, that you feel comfortable taking it - but long enough, in the sense that before you wouldn't have behaved that way.

+2023-11-03: Next, I played a youtube video in full volume in my empty room but with windows pointing to street, where people walked past the windows.
+Nicely done!
+2023-11-03: Next, I whistled the same song loudly in an empty room but with windows pointing to street, where people walked past the windows.
+Nicely done!

 ------

 Non-essential text: